What is physical distancing and how can it help prevent COVID-19?

 Source: El Sawy Culture Wheel Theatre placed photos of famous Egyptians on many of their seats to enable physical distancing.

-In other settings, large markets have been decentralized into smaller neighborhood-based markets where people can access basic products closer to home and therefore avoid unnecessary travel and large crowds.
+In other settings, large markets have been decentralized into smaller neighbourhood-based markets where people can access basic products closer to home and therefore avoid unnecessary travel and large crowds.
 Similarly in crisis-affected situations, where hygiene or food distributions are common, organisations have been making adjustments to make sure these processes are safer.

 Inspire people to act for the sake of others, not just themselves: Many COVID-19 preventative actions, including physical distancing, require us to make major compromises to our daily lives.
 While these actions do reduce our own exposure to COVID-19, we often adhere to physical distancing guidelines in order to protect others, particularly those who are most clinically vulnerable.
 It can be really powerful to link physical distancing with this altruistic idea of doing something with the greater good in mind.
 For example, the poster below was designed to celebrate the mundane activities of people who stayed home in the UK to protect the lives of others.